Thomas J. Callahan

 - Member of American Bar Association, American Institute of Certified Public Accountants

 - Author of tax articles published in The Tax Executive, Ohio Business, The Journal of Tax Practice and Procedure, The Practical Tax Lawyer, The Practical Accountant and Cleveland Bar Journal

-- Speaker at numerous seminars and meetings sponsored by organizations such as Tax Executives Institute, American Bar Association Section of Taxation, Internal Revenue Service, Ohio CLE Institute, Cleveland Bar Association, Ohio Institute of Certified Public Accountants, etc.
+- Speaker at numerous seminars and meetings sponsored by organizations such as Manufacturers Alliance for Productivity and Innovation (MAPI), Tax Executives Institute, American Bar Association Section of Taxation, Internal Revenue Service, Ohio CLE Institute, Cleveland Bar Association, Ohio Institute of Certified Public Accountants, etc.